Urdhva Dhanurasana: Upward Facing Bow Pose

 Philosophy + Origin

-In some yoga traditions, Urdhva Dhanurasana is called Chakrasana – or Chakra Pose.
-Not only is the body forming a wheel (chakra means “wheel” in Sanskrit); it is stimulating all the energetic centers.
-This chakra stimulation accounts for the uplifting and energizing sensations that are felt after practice.
-According to yogic texts, Urdhva Dhanurasana actually increases the vital life force in the body, specifically around the heart.
-When practiced regularly and with dedication, even if the “full” pose is never achieved, Upward Facing Bow Pose can awaken courage, compassion, and radiance in the mind and spirit.
+According to yogic texts, urdhva dhanurasana actually increases the vital life force in the body, specifically around the heart.
+When practiced regularly and with dedication, even if the “full” pose is never achieved, upward facing bow pose can awaken courage, compassion, and radiance in the mind and spirit.

-- Place your hands on blocks resting against a wall to help elevate your upper body and better engage your shoulder blades.
+- Blocks on the wall: Place two blocks against a wall, about shoulder distance apart.
+Place your hands on the blocks as you move into urdhva dhanurasana to help elevate your upper body and better engage your shoulder blades.

-- Intensify the posture by lifting one leg up at a time.
+- One-legged: Try out eka pada urdhva dhanurasana by lifting up one leg at a time.